-Nine main groups of stakeholders have been preliminarily identified.
-The first four groups are considered project-affected parties, because they are anticipated to be directly affected by the project: local NGOs, academic institutions and community-based organizations as recipients of capacity building and other forms of support; and local communities as recipients of benefits from sub-projects, such as training, livelihood improvement, job creation, access to ecosystem services, etc. The remaining five groups (national government agencies, local government agencies, private sector actors, schools and international NGOs) are considered other interested parties, because, while they are not anticipated to directly benefit from project activities, they are expected to participate in collaborations to identify and implement solutions to local conservation challenges.
+Working in close collaboration with the CEPF Secretariat, 10 main groups of stakeholders have been preliminarily identified.
+The first four groups are considered project-affected parties because they are anticipated to be directly affected by the project: local CSOs, academic institutions and community-based organizations that directly receive capacity building and other forms of support as part of their participation in the project; and local communities that derive benefits from sub-projects, such as training, livelihood improvement, job creation, access to ecosystem services, etc.

+The remaining six groups (national government agencies, local government agencies, private sector actors, international CSOs, and international donors and regional technical agencies) are considered other interested parties, because, while they are not anticipated to directly benefit from project activities, they are expected to participate in collaborations to identify and implement solutions to local conservation challenges.
 In its SEP, each sub-grantee will be required to identify the specific organizations and individuals in each stakeholder group that are relevant to its sub-project.